MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

      Subcortical input values are ordered as follows: left-accumbens, left-amygdala, left-caudate, left-hippocampus, left-pallidum, left-putamen, left-thalamus, left-ventricles, right-accumbens, right-amygdala, right-caudate, right-hippocampus, right-pallidum, right-putamen, right-thalamus, right-ventricles!
-You can re-order them using our ``reorder_sctx()`` function!
+You can re-order your subcortical dataset using our ``reorder_sctx()`` function!
      \*Ventricles are optional.